nftchance/plug-types/README.md

 Working with [EIP-712](https://eips.ethereum.org/EIPS/eip-712) signatures and types can be very confusing.
 Especially when you are working to create your own protocol rather than just writing a little bit of front-end code that interacts with something already deployed.

-Historically when developing a protocol, the first step is to build the base consumers and mechanisms with strict focus.
-When working with modern intent protocols though, you must approach it from a different angle: `types first`.

 Without `emporium-types`:

-- 🚨 Writing `Solidity` contracts takes tens of hours and thousands of dollars.
+- 🚨 Writing +1,000 line `Solidity` contracts costs `$$$`.
-- 🤔 EIP-712 confusion and complexities drag out timelines.
+- 🤔 `EIP-712` confusion and complexities drag out timelines.
 - 🤬 Constantly wonder why your signatures are not matching up.

 With `emporium-types`:

-- 🧩 Auto-generate your `Types contract`` and focus on the core protocol mechanisms.
+- 🧩 Auto-generate your `Types contract` and focus on the core protocol mechanisms.
-- 🥹 Interact with an approachable API designed after the personal experience of EIP-712.
+- 🥹 Interact with an approachable API designed after the personal experience of `EIP-712`.
 - ✅ Generate the `Solidity` using the same library used to manage signatures.
 - 🚀 and several more small helper utilities.

+Historically when developing a protocol, the first step is to build the base consumers and mechanisms with strict focus.
+When working with modern intent protocols though, you must approach it from a different angle: `types first`.

 ## Getting Started